AmaanHUB/IntroSQL/README.md

 	* [charlist] - sets and ranges of characters to match
 		* .e.g.
 LIKE [ABVZ]%
 	* [^charlist] - sets and ranges that don't match
+	* LIKE is appended to the WHERE expression

 * IN acts as a mini array type of thing in MSSQL:
 ```